 From these thrifted drawers turned wooden cube wall shelves, to this DIY storage ottoman and my latest small space linen cupboard storage project – I’m always on the hunt for ways to maximize space and take advantage of what we’ve got on hand.

-This DIY guide can also be used to create similar wood furniture risers.
+This DIY guide can also be used to create similar wood furniture risers for things like day beds.
+Note: I would not recommend using this method for furniture risers for sofas or arm chairs.

 Supplies to Make DIY Wooden Bed Risers